vespa-engine/blog/_posts/2024-03-01-announcing-long-context-colbert-in-vespa.md

 [MTEB](https://huggingface.co/spaces/mteb/leaderboard), but
 significantly underperforms the BM25 baseline on this long context benchmark.
-Similarly, the popular [OpenAI text-embedding-ada-002 ](text-embedding-ada-002)with 1536 dimensions performs even worse on this long-document dataset.
+Similarly, the popular [OpenAI text-embedding-ada-002 ](https://openai.com/blog/new-and-improved-embedding-model) with 1536 dimensions performs even worse on this long-document dataset.
 Two important observations:

 * Strong performance on the MTEB leaderboard does not necessarily